 Condition monitoring as a defined discipline

+Two standards frame the work.
 ISO 17359 is the umbrella standard for condition monitoring and diagnostics of machines.
-It sets out a general procedure: identify the equipment and its critical assets, carry out a reliability and criticality audit, select the measurement parameters that reveal the failure modes you care about, establish the measurement method and data-collection interval, set alarm criteria, and then act on the diagnosis.
-It is deliberately general so it applies across machine types, and it points to a family of supporting standards for specific techniques such as vibration and thermography.
+It sets out the procedure: identify the critical assets through a reliability and criticality audit, select the measurement parameters that reveal the failure modes that matter, establish the measurement method and collection interval, set alarm criteria, then act on the diagnosis.
+It points to supporting standards for specific techniques such as vibration and thermography.

-ISO 13374 defines the data-processing and information-presentation side.
-It breaks a condition-monitoring system into a sequence of functional blocks: data acquisition, data manipulation, state detection, health assessment, prognostics and advisory generation.
+ISO 13374 covers the data-processing and presentation side.
+It breaks a condition-monitoring system into functional blocks: data acquisition, data manipulation, state detection, health assessment, prognostics and advisory generation.
 The value of that model is architectural.
-It tells you that raw measurement (data acquisition) is only the first block, and that the steps which turn a vibration reading into a maintenance action (state detection through to advisory) are distinct functions that have to be designed, not assumed.
-A programme that collects data but never implements state detection or health assessment has built only the first block and will not produce the warning it was bought for.
+Raw measurement is only the first block, and the steps that turn a vibration reading into a maintenance action have to be designed, not assumed.
+A programme that collects data but never implements state detection or health assessment will not produce the warning it was bought for.

-The ISO 18436 series covers the competence of the people doing the work, including the certification categories for vibration analysts.
-It matters because interpreting a vibration spectrum is a skilled task, and a programme is only as good as the analysis applied to the data it gathers.
+The ISO 18436 series covers the competence and certification of the people, including vibration analysts.
+It matters because interpreting a spectrum is a skilled task, and a programme is only as good as the analysis applied to its data.

 Reactive, preventive and predictive maintenance

-Condition monitoring exists to support a maintenance strategy, so it helps to be clear about which strategy each asset sits under.
+Condition monitoring exists to support a maintenance strategy, so be clear about which strategy each asset sits under.

 - Reactive (run-to-fail).
-The asset runs until it fails, then it is repaired or replaced.
-This is the correct strategy for cheap, non-critical, redundant or easily stocked items where the consequence of failure is low.
-Spending on monitoring here adds cost without changing the decision.
+The asset runs until it fails.
+Correct for cheap, non-critical, redundant or easily stocked items; monitoring here adds cost without changing the decision.

 - Preventive (time or cycle based).
-Components are serviced or replaced on a fixed schedule, set from manufacturer guidance or site history, regardless of measured condition.
-It trades some wasted component life for predictability and is well suited to assets with a known wear-out pattern.
-Its weakness is that it intervenes on a calendar rather than on evidence, so it can replace healthy parts early and still miss a fault that develops between services.
+Components are serviced on a fixed schedule regardless of measured condition.
+Suited to assets with a known wear-out pattern, but it can replace healthy parts early and still miss a fault that develops between services.

 - Predictive (condition based).
-Intervention is triggered by measured condition, such as a rising vibration trend or a temperature climbing above its established baseline.
-It targets the maintenance effort at the asset that actually needs it and aims to act before functional failure.
-Condition monitoring is the data layer that makes this possible.
+Intervention is triggered by measured condition, such as a rising vibration trend.
+It targets effort at the asset that actually needs it, and condition monitoring is the data layer that makes it possible.

-Most Australian sites run all three at once.
-The engineering judgement is matching each asset to the right strategy based on consequence of failure, not applying predictive monitoring everywhere because the technology allows it.
+Most sites run all three at once.
+The engineering judgement is matching each asset to a strategy by consequence of failure, not applying predictive monitoring everywhere the technology allows.

-The critical point is that the P-F interval depends on the failure mode and the detection technique together.
-For a rolling-element bearing, an early defect can appear in high-frequency vibration analysis weeks before the bearing fails, then become audible, then show as a temperature rise, then reach functional failure.
-Vibration detects it early and gives a long P-F interval.
-Temperature detects it late and gives a short one.
+That interval depends on the failure mode and the detection technique together.
+An early rolling-element bearing defect can show in high-frequency vibration weeks before failure, then become audible, then show as a temperature rise.
+Vibration detects it early and gives a long P-F interval; temperature detects it late and gives a short one.

-That interval sets the sampling rate.
-The accepted rule is to sample at no more than half the P-F interval, so at least two readings fall inside the warning window before functional failure.
-If vibration gives a six-week P-F interval, a three-weekly reading is defensible and a continuous online sensor is unnecessary.
-If a failure mode gives a P-F interval of hours, only continuous monitoring will catch it.
-Setting a sampling rate without estimating the P-F interval for the failure modes you are trying to catch is the single most common reason a programme collects data yet still misses the failure it was meant to warn about.
+The interval sets the sampling rate.
+The working rule is to sample at no more than half the P-F interval, so at least two readings fall inside the warning window before functional failure.
+If vibration gives a six-week interval, a three-weekly reading is defensible and a continuous online sensor is unnecessary.
+If the interval is hours, only continuous monitoring will catch it.
+Setting a sampling rate without estimating the P-F interval is the most common reason a programme collects data yet still misses the failure it was meant to warn about.

 Sensing: vibration, temperature and motor current

-The measurement parameters in ISO 17359 come from a small set of techniques that cover the majority of rotating-equipment faults.
+The measurement parameters in ISO 17359 come from a small set of techniques that cover most rotating-equipment faults.

 | Sensor type | What it detects | Typical assets | Relative P-F warning |